Lightnet/vite-solid-surrealdb/README.md

 - Nodejs 16.17.0
 - SurrealDB 1.0.0 beta 7

 # Information:

  Using the vite and solid js package with nodejs to run http server web.

  The SurrealDB is currently in beta build.
-The api may change depend users working on the stable.
+The api may change depend users working on the stable version.

- To develop and test how chat message work with permission as well develop simple game.
+ To develop and test how chat message work with permission as well develop simple message.
 One reason is reduce call from the server web http and go to directly to Surreal database with permission and authority logic.

 # Database: